tidev/titanium-docs/docs/api/titanium/media/audioplayer.md

 the object should not be accessed anymore.

-On iOS, you can control how the audio stream interacts with other system sounds by setting [audioSessionCategory](Titanium.Media.audioSessionCategory).
+On iOS, you can control how the audio stream interacts with other system sounds by setting <Titanium.Media.audioSessionCategory>.
 Since Titanium 7.5.0, this API uses the [AVPlayer API](https://developer.apple.com/documentation/avfoundation/avplayer) for a more modern and performant audio playback.

-Use the [createAudioPlayer](Titanium.Media.createAudioPlayer) method to create an audio player.
+Use the <Titanium.Media.createAudioPlayer> method to create an audio player.

 <ApiDocs/>